All Episodes

 Okay, say hi to Santa.

-How are you doing, Noah?
+How you doing, Noah?

 What do you want Santa to bring you for Christmas?

-A PJ mask costume?
+A PJ Mask costume.

-Oh, a PJ mask costume.
+Oh, a PJ Mask costume.

-Oh, the cartoon uh PJ mask.
+Oh, the cartoon PJ Mask.

 Santa, do you have any of those this year?